jeremyBanks/save/README.md

         --retcon-all
             Retcons the entire history.
-You probably don't want to use this, but if you do use it consistently it should only affect the most recent commit anyway
+You probably don't want to use this, but if you do use it consistently it should only affect the most recent commit

 LINKS:
     https://docs.rs/save/0.20220708.0